-Alliant Credit Union achieved a near perfect score in our rankings for its solid products and accessibility.
-This Chicago-based credit union boasts more than 335,000 members nationwide.
-While it operates branches in four states and Washington, D.C., Alliant offers a strong online banking experience for its members elsewhere in the U.S.
+Alliant Credit Union achieved the highest score in our rankings for its solid products and accessibility.
+This Chicago-based credit union boasts more than 400,000 members nationwide.
+While it only operates a couple of branches, Alliant offers a strong online banking experience for its members throughout the U.S.

 See our other picks for best credit unions.

-Banner Bank in Walla Walla, Washington, scored high points for breaking down the barriers to getting cash.
+Western State Bank in Devils Lake, North Dakota, scored high points for breaking down the barriers to getting cash.
 We rank it the best regional bank in the U.S.

-Its Connected Checking account gives customers unlimited free out-of-network U.S. ATM use, and Banner will refund charges imposed by other ATM operators.
+Its Free Checking account gives customers the opportunity to reimburse up to $20 in out-of-network U.S. ATM fees each statement cycle.
 The checking account doesn’t have a monthly service fee.
-It pays no interest, either.
+But it pays no interest, either.

-This is a decent place to park your emergency savings, but this bank account should not be considered as a place to grow your nest egg.
+This is a decent place to park your emergency savings, but those looking for a long-term place for to grow a nest egg might consider another bank account.